A T T A C H E M E N T

 - The possibility to evolve in a secure environment without occurrences of instability and prolonged negative experiences?
 If not, is it achievable to reverse all adverse effects induced by unfortunate circumstances ?

 - Whether an optimal attachment style is attainable when aware of our different protective tendencies?
-If further possible to restructure the concept of a neutral mentality ?
+If it is further possible to restructure the concept of a neutral mentality ?

-Ultimately, a reflection on the automatism that exists in society by categorizing people with divisive psycho-social-cultural labels, Rad Hourani frames the artworks so as to retain a symbol of the programmed interactions that govern our daily lives.
+Ultimately, as a reflection on the automatism that exists in society by categorizing people with divisive psycho-social labels, Rad Hourani frames the artworks so as to retain a symbol of the programmed interactions that govern our daily lives.

 © 2022 RAD HOURANI

 All rights reserved.
-No part of any information, images or artworks located within this site may be reproduced, stored or transmitted without permission of the copyright owner.
+No part of any information, images, or artwork located within this site may be reproduced, stored, or transmitted without the permission of the copyright owner.

 SECURE - 2021